kaharez/lawcodes/2-civil-code/book-6-succession/chapter-4-wills-and-testaments/article-01-forms-of-testaments.md

 9. A testament may not be made by proxy or through representation.
 Joint or mutual testaments by two or more persons in the same instrument are prohibited.

 10. A testament may be revoked at any time by the testator by:
-    a. executing a new testament expressly revoking the prior testament;
+    (a) executing a new testament expressly revoking the prior testament;
-    b. destroying the testament with the intention to revoke;
+    (b) destroying the testament with the intention to revoke;
-    c. executing a new testament inconsistent with the prior testament, which revokes it to the extent of the inconsistency.
+    (c) executing a new testament inconsistent with the prior testament, which revokes it to the extent of the inconsistency.